mtrudel/Prefer/README.md

 # Prefer

-Prefer is a droplet-esque OS X app that does one thing; write preferences.
+Prefer is a droplet-esque OS X app that does one thing and does it simply: write preferences.
 Essentially, Prefer lets you use .plist files the same way .reg files are used in Windows.
-You build a .plist file that contains the preferences you want to set, and Prefer will set them for you when it opens the file
+You build a .plist file that contains the preferences you want to set, and Prefer will set them for you when it opens the file.
+You can build such plist files using OS X's built in `defaults` command line tool; documentation for this is forthcoming.

 ## Merging vs. replacing